XinFinOrg/subswap-frontend/README.md

      subnetChainId: 'network chainid your token in',
      parentnetChainId: 'your token support parentnet network chainid',
      subnetToken: 'your token subnet token address',
-     selectedToken: null, // no need to submit
+     selectedToken: "", // no need to submit
      logo: 'your token logo',
      mode: 1, // 1: only subnet to parentnet, 2: only parentnet to subnet, 3: both way
    }